 - It helps in creating an effective user experience without much effort.

 React Native VS React.js: Applications

 Famous applications using React and React.js

-The main reasons to consider using React Native technology is the low app development cost and the potential for rapid application development.
-React Native works well if you are looking to build a single mobile application for two platforms such as iOS, Android where speed of operation is not important.
+The main reasons to consider using React Native technology are the low app development cost and the potential for rapid application development.
+React Native works well if you are looking to build a single mobile application for two platforms, such as iOS, and Android, where speed of operation is not important.

-Another advantage of this framework is that it allows us to quickly provide new functionality on supported platforms.
+Another advantage of this framework is that it allows us to provide new functionality on supported platforms quickly.